zanzix/zanzix.github.io/site/posts/bcc.md

 Which motivates the idea that a category is a typed monoid.

-The evaluator for a free category is very similar to an evaluator for a list, except that we replace each edge with a function rather than an element.
+The evaluator for a free category is very similar to a fold for a list, except that we replace each edge with a function rather than an element.

 ```idr
 eval : Free Idr a b -> Idr a b